Accelerating iterative solvers via a two-dimensional minimum residual technique: Conclusions

 \section{Conclusions}

 In this paper we have introduced a new class of two-step iterative methods for solving linear systems of equations.
 To construct these type of methods, the approximate solution at each sub-step of a standard two-step iterative method is computed by minimizing its residual norm over a certain two-dimensional subspace.
 The resulting approach is called the TSTMR method and, under certain conditions, can be proved to either converge in the limit or to break down after determining the exact solution in a finite number of steps.
-Furthermore, we showed how the method can be adapted to solve a class of augmented systems corresponding to (shifted) normal equations associated to least-squares problems arising from the discretization of ill-posed problems.
+Furthermore, we showed how the method can be adapted to solve a class of augmented systems corresponding to (shifted) normal equations associated with least-squares problems arising from the discretization of ill-posed problems.
 An advantage of this method over established Krylov subspace solvers like GMRES is the low amount of memory required for its implementation.

-For well-posed test problems of the convection-diffusion type, we demonstrated experimentally that the TSTMR method outperforms the MRHSS method of \cite{Yang} and different variants of ILU-preconditioned GMRES.
-For discrete ill-posed problems arising in image deblurring and tomography, the competitiveness of the TSTMR method with several other popular iterative schemes was also demonstrated by numerical experiments.
+For well-posed problems, first, we demonstrated experimentally that the TSTMR method outperforms the MRHSS method for test problems of the convection-diffusion type examined in \cite{Yang}.
+We further used the proposed method for solving a block linear system of equations corresponding to a 3D coupled Stokes-Darcy flow problem.
+We observed that the proposed method provides more accurate solutions in comparison with the best approach in the recent paper \cite{BB2022} while both methods exhibit similar performance in terms of the required CPU times to satisfy a given stopping criterion.
+For discrete ill-posed problem arising in tomography, the competitiveness of the TSTMR method with several other popular iterative schemes was also demonstrated by numerical experiments.

 Future work should focus on analyzing the convergence properties of the proposed methods when implemented inexactly.
-While we found experimentally that the convergence of the method is not much affected by inexact inner solves, a better theoretical understanding of the convergence of inexact variants of TSTMR would be desirable.\\
+While we found experimentally that the convergence of the method is not much affected by inexact inner solves, a better theoretical understanding of the convergence of inexact variants of TSTMR would be desirable. \fb{Another topic which may be worth investigating is the behavior of the proposed method when the linear system of equations is singular but consistent.} \\